What guidance is determining how campus will reopen?

 We are staggering arrival dates and moving much of the arrival documentation online to allow for appropriate physical distancing during move-in.
 The College is preparing to welcome first-year students between August 4–7 and returning students and new transfers between August 20–30.
-All students are asked to avoid large gatherings and practice social distancing for at least two weeks before traveling to Bard.
+All students are asked to avoid large gatherings and practice physical distancing for at least two weeks before traveling to Bard.
 All students—whether they plan to live on or off campus—must select an arrival date and time for staggered arrival.
 Please complete the appropriate form below.

 How many people can I bring with me for move-in day?

 New students will be allowed two people to accompany them when they arrive to move in and we ask that returning students bring just one person to help them move in.
-Physical distancing protocols will be in place and everyone must wear a face covering.
+Physical distancing protocols will be in place and everyone must wear a face mask.

 Do I need to get tested for COVID-19 before coming to campus?

 On the advice of our partners at Nuvance Health, Bard has instituted a requirement for all students to take a COVID-19 (PCR) test within five days prior to their arrival and to present proof of a negative test before they arrive.
 Positive antibody testing is not considered a negative COVID test result and cannot be submitted in place of a negative test result.
 Students who are able to get a test and result within five days prior to arrival should submit that result to email@example.com.
 Between the time of the test and arriving on campus, it is important that students adhere to safe behaviors: no large gatherings, wear a mask, and practice physical distancing.